 Figuring out what voice to use in your content starts with getting to know your brand.
 What kind of image do you want your hotel to portray?
 What target audience do you aim for?
 Answering these questions will help you decide what brand voice to use.
 If your hotel attracts a lot of millennials, then a laid-back, casual, or humorous voice may be something to use.
 If business travelers are attracted to your property, then maybe your voice should be more professional, formal, and informative.
-Using the right audience-targeted voice will help you speak directly to your traveller segment and your message will be more likely to resonate with them.
+Using the right audience-targeted voice will help you speak directly to your traveler segment, and your message will be more likely to resonate with them.
 It’s also important to consider things like the use of slang, punctuation, emoticons, and humor to deliver a message if it fits your brand’s voice.
-All of these things will set up an images of your hotel’s brand in the mind of the consumer and will help your audience know what your hotel is all about.
-If they can relate to your voice and message they are more likely to show interest in your hotel.
+All of these things will set up an image of your hotel’s brand in the mind of the consumer and will help your audience know what your hotel is all about.
+If they can relate to your voice and message, they are more likely to show interest in your hotel.